Air Force IFT Introductory Flight Training

 Flight Syllabus

-The flight syllabus introduces a number of maneuvers and procedures in order according to their difficulty.
-Each check ride, of which the first came roughly 10 flights into the syllabus, required a proficiency check of all the maneuvers introduced up to that point.
+There is only one check ride now – at the very end of the course.
 You receive an overall grade for each ride as well as an individual grade for each maneuver performed.
 There was a 3 flight continuity, so you got a chance to practice each maneuver/procedure fairly often.
 The maneuvers included ground operations, landings, patterns, arrival/departures, stalls, turns/steep turns, basic control, climbs/descents, basic instruments, inflight checks, and simulated forced landings to name a few.
 Overall there was about 35 different maneuvers / procedures that they could teach you, with all but 5 requiring a proficiency check to pass the course.

 Written/Oral Tests